ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 Though the NI Package Manager (NIPM) installer for SystemLink supports in-place upgrades where the upgrade runs directly on your current SystemLink Server, NI does not recommend this option.
 If you choose this option, ensure that you backup your server before beginning the upgrade.

 For single node upgrades, NI recommends upgrading and migrating at the same time to mitigate issues during the upgrade by ensuring your original SystemLink Server remains operable.

-If migrating from SystemLink 21.3 or earlier to SystemLink 21.5 or later, your Test Monitor data must be migrated from MongoDB to PostgreSQL before the service can start.
-If Test Monitor is using the local instance of MongoDB stored in the default location, the migration will occur automatically.
-If not, the migration must be approved on the TestMonitor tab in the **NI SystemLink Server Configuration** application.

 1. Backup your SystemLink Server.